chewi/freeswitch-rayo-config/README.md

 If you don't use TTS then you don't need anything in this file.
 Otherwise check out conf/rayo/autoload\_configs/ssml.conf.xml from the FreeSWITCH sources.
 Don't forget to load mod\_flite.

+### rayo.conf.xml

+max-idle-sec is used to kill off calls that haven't terminated properly.
+It kicks in when there has been no Rayo activity for a given length of time.
+The default is 30 seconds, which is probably too short if callers need to wait for others to answer.
+Being on hold counts as idle activity, even if there is music playing in the background.
+I have therefore set this to 5 minutes instead.

 Launching
 ---------